gbrasil720/pandora-logger/README.md

-# Updated Documentation for Pandora Logger Client
+# Updated Documentation for Pandora Logger

-Pandora Logger Client is a simple and secure logging library for Node.js, providing encryption options for log files and easy integration into existing projects.
+Pandora Logger is a simple and secure logging library for Node.js, providing encryption options for log files and easy integration into existing projects.
 This README explains the usage, configuration, methods, and contribution guidelines for the package.

 ## Table of Contents
 - [Installation](#installation)